pirate/chrome-cdp-extension-bridge/README.md

 - lacks the ability to easily call chrome.* extension APIs for things like `chrome.tabs.query({ active: true })`

-- lacks the ability to reference pages and elements with stable references across browser runs, such as XPath, URL, and frame index, instead of backendNodeId, targetId, and frameId
+- *lacks the ability to reference pages and elements with stable references across browser runs, such as XPath, URL, and frame index, instead of backendNodeId, targetId, and frameId* (unrealistic dream? maybe not)

 While I had high hopes for WebDriver BiDi, unfortunately it solves almost none of these issues.